Shvaned/ML_PROJECT_BLD/README.md

 Take into consideration,

-only rub feed.py for classification, paste the video directory when asked, then it will be classified with the valid conclusions
+only run feed.py for classification, paste the video directory when asked, then it will be classified with the valid conclusions

 but if you want to train the model yourself